Young & Dangerous (album)

-Young & Dangerous (stylised as YOUNG&DANGEROUS) is the second album by English rock band The Struts, released on 26 October 2018 through Interscope Records.
+Young & Dangerous (stylised as YOUNG&DANGEROUS) is the second album by British glam rock band The Struts, released on 26 October 2018 through Interscope Records.
 It was primarily recorded while the band was on tour; "Primadonna Like Me", "Body Talks" and "Bulletproof Baby" were released as singles prior to its release.
-The album title comes from a line in the chorus of the track Freak Like You.
+The album title comes from lines in the choruses of both "Fire - Part 1" and "Freak Like You."
 The band began a world tour in September 2018 in support of the album.